U. S. Grant’s Experiences With Depression

 Rawlins “was always getting excited about something that had been done to Grant,” recalled Lieutenant Frank Parker.
 When someone showed disrespect for Grant, “he would prance around and say, General, I would not stand such things’ to which Grant would say, ‘Oh, Rawlins! what’s the use in getting excited over little things like that; it doesn’t hurt me and it may make the other fellow feel a little good.’”

-Although he could withstand criticism of his actions better that many of us, nevertheless, Chernow’s biography of Grant reveals a man who was prone to depression.
+Although he could withstand criticism of his actions better than many of us, nevertheless, Chernow’s biography of Grant reveals a man who was prone to depression.
 Those who are interested in a description of many of the bouts that the general experienced can go to the book’s index, and under the heading “Grant, Ulysses S.” they will find a section titled “depression.”
 Chernow identifies ten incidences.
 Here, I will confine myself to describe just three of these, the first of which occurred shortly after he turned forty-two.

 While Grant was gunning for Richmond, at one point, General Robert E. Lee mounted a furious attack.
 As Chernow described the event,